AugustoAnguita/Bioinformatics_UB/SESSION_3/README.md

 an environmental exposure—such as smoking—and methylation levels across the genome.

 The data quality control (QC) step will not be assessed in this session.
-However, participants can explore QC independently using the example code provided [here: insert link], which demonstrates h ow to perform standard preprocessing and QC steps.
+However, participants can explore QC independently using the example code provided, which demonstrates h ow to perform standard preprocessing and QC steps.

 During this practical, we will perform EWAS analysis and basic downstream interpretation to gain